Lonnie Palelei

-Si'ulagi Jack "Lonnie" Palelei (born October 15, 1970) is a former American football offensive guard and offensive tackle.
+Si'ulagi Jack "Lonnie" Palelei (born October 15, 1970) is a Samoan American former professional football offensive guard and offensive tackle.
 He played college football at Purdue and UNLV.
-Selected by the Pittsburgh Steelers in the fifth round of the 1993 NFL Draft, Palelei played in the National Football League (NFL) for the Steelers, New York Jets, New York Giants, and Philadelphia Eagles.
+Selected by the Pittsburgh Steelers in the fifth round of the 1993 NFL draft, Palelei played in the National Football League (NFL) for the Steelers, New York Jets, New York Giants, and Philadelphia Eagles.
 In 2001, he played for the Las Vegas Outlaws of the XFL.